Know Yourself Know Your Money by Rachel Cruze

 • Anxious — Closed & Stressed

-• Felt tension rather than hearing arguments
+• Felt tension instead of direct arguments

-• Biggest challenges later in life
+• Biggest Challenges Later in Life:

-• Opening up about money
+• Difficulty opening up about money

-• Fear about lack of money
+• Fear regarding lack of money

 Calm Money Classrooms